Braille Reading History

 Braille Writer Cleaning

 School districts and teachers of students have been known to clean the braille writers when small problems arise.
 According to Perkins, 60-80% of braille writer problems can be fixed by cleaning the machine.
 Perkins School for the Blind does provides 6 step-by-step instructional videos that will guide the viewer through the process of taking apart, cleaning, and putting the braille writer back together.
 It is important to carefully review all of the videos, gather the needed supplies and develop a plan before attempting to clean the braille writer.

 Telephone Pioneers Braille Writer Repair Volunteers

-When an individual worked 18 or more years in the United States or Canada in the telephone business they are eligible to join a service organization called the Telephone Pioneers.
+When an individual works 18 or more years in the United States or Canada in the telephone business they are eligible to join a service organization called the Telephone Pioneers.
 This service organization was founded in 1911 to offer, according to their creed, “Fellowship, Loyalty and Service” for the telephone repairmen.
 Members recognized as a group of volunteers who are dedicated to braille writer repair.

 Request Repair Service